All Episodes

 No, but I'm not.

-But in all seriousness here, I mean, she actually said that as as she was running a campaign.
+But in all seriousness here, I mean, she actually said that as she was running the campaign, you can't make that up.

 That's going to start in March.

-Uh, I don't know what the Supreme Court's going to do on the immunity case.
+I don't know what the Supreme Court's going to do on the immunity case.

-I think the Supreme Court should take that issue up, considering it's so impactful towards the election.
+I think the Supreme Court should take that issue up considering it's so impactful towards the election.

 They're preventing a top candidate of a major party in this country from being able to actually run a campaign.

-And these issues go back in the case of Stormy Daniels, it goes back way before the 2016 election.
+And these issues go back in the case of Stormy Daniels.

-And the in the case of what is going on with the special counsel.
+In the case of what is going on with the special counsel, these cases go back four years.

 Now, if they were that serious and warranted such a deep investigation and trial, why did they wait four years?